goossens/ObjectTalk/docs-src/guide/scope.md

 are stored on the heap.
 * **Module Scope** - An ObjectTalk [module](#modules) is derived from a single source code file.
-Any object defined at the module's root level is added to the object scope.
+Any object defined at the module's root level is added to the module's scope.
 The effect this achieves is that those objects have global visibility in that module and can simply be addressed by their name.
 If a module is imported into another module, the variables of the imported module can be accessed by the importer using the member